TabbyML/tabby/website/blog/2023-10-16-repository-context-for-code-completion/index.md

 The current approach to extracting snippets and performing ranking is relatively simple.
 We're actively working on various aspects to fully iterate through this approach and elevate its efficiency and effectiveness:

-1. **Detailed Snippet Indexing**: We are aiming to achieve a detailed understanding of what snippets should be incorporated into the index for each programming language. 📚
+1. **Snippet Indexing**: We are aiming to achieve a detailed understanding of what snippets should be incorporated into the index for each programming language. 📚

-2. **Optimized Retrieval Algorithm**: Our focus is on refining the retrieval algorithm using attention weight heatmaps.
+2. **Retrieval Algorithm**: Our focus is on refining the retrieval algorithm using attention weight heatmaps.
 Ideally, snippets with higher attention weights from Language Models (LLMs) should be prioritized in the retrieval process. ⚙️

 We are incredibly enthusiastic about the potential for enhancing the quality and are eager to delve deeper into this exciting development! 🌟